 Shelburne Rescue provides mutual aid for the Shelburne Volunteer Fire Department, surrounding communities including Charlotte, Ferrisburg, Hinesburg, Huntington, Monkton, and South Burlington.

 The most important resource to Shelburne Rescue is the commitment of our volunteers.
 Through our volunteers we are able to provide 24 / 7 coverage 365 days a year providing emergency coverage to the Shelburne community.
-We currently have over 50 volunteer members on our roster; nine were received in November, when the Squad held an open house on the first Saturday of the month.
-The open house was open to the entire community, and we were delighted with the number of Shelburne residents who attended.
+We currently have over 50 volunteer members on our roster.

-Our members are pleased and proud to eliminate the tax burden to the Town of Shelburne taxpayers for the eighth consecutive year.
-Through insurance billing, generous community donations, and our annual subscription service, Shelburne Rescue has been able to cover all its major expenses, including, but not limited to, our one full time employee's salary, squad building maintenance, utilities, equipment, training costs, capital budget planning and the purchase of a new 2015, Ford 450 Ambulance, this past year.
+Our members are pleased and proud to eliminate the tax burden to the Town of Shelburne taxpayers for the nineth consecutive year.
+Through insurance billing, generous community donations, and our annual subscription service, Shelburne Rescue has been able to cover all its major expenses, including, but not limited to, our one full time employee's salary, squad building maintenance, utilities, equipment, training costs, medical supplies, capital budget planning and the purchase of a new 2015, Ford 450 Ambulance in 2015.

-If you would like further information on becoming a member please give us a call at 802-985-5125 or fill out the application to the right of the page.
+If you would like further information on becoming a member please give us a call at 802-985-5125 or fill out the application to the right on this page.

 Shelburne Rescue Crew Chief